 We strongly encourage students to take advantage of our many internship opportunities.
 There are currently more than 50 active internship sites across the state.

-LIS courses meet on the UH Mānoa campus once a week for 2.5 hours during the fall and spring semesters, with many evening course options available for students who work during the day.
-Fall and spring semesters are 16 weeks long, and we also offer accelerated (3-week or 6-week) summer courses.
+Courses meet on the UH Mānoa campus once a week for 2.5 hours during the fall and spring semesters, with many evening course options available for students who work during the day.
+Fall and spring semesters are 16 weeks long, and we offer a selection of 6-week summer courses.

 If you want to expand your career opportunities with an MLISc degree, please review the Programs and Admissions sections of our web site.
 If you have further questions about the LIS Program, send an email to LISinfo@hawaii.edu and the LIS Program Coordinator will follow-up with you within 1-3 business days.